 I flipped the paper over to the back and traced the cardboard template out…

 I cut out the scrapbook paper in the shape of the cardboard and then used the spray adhesive to adhere it directly on to the cardboard.
+The trick with this is to do a few light coats not one thick one.

 I used a regular glue stick on the top of each piece and bent it over with the twine behind it.
 I used clothes pins along the edge overnight to help it stick.

-This was such an easy project and cost only $2.50 to make (basically the cost of the scrapbook paper) I love that it’s not too over the top Valentine’s Day.
+This was such an easy project and only cost $2.50 to make (basically the cost of the scrapbook paper) I love that it’s not too over the top Valentine’s Day.
 I just think it looks HAPPY!

 The rest of the vignette was also quick projects.
 These wooden signs were made from pieces of left over MDF I had from another project.
+I painted it white and then distressed the edges a bit with sandpaper.
+I cut the heart out of more scrapbook paper and used the spray adhesive to glue it to the board.

 I purchased this box for $4 at a thrift store.
 It was a kind of gross brown when I got it but add some chalk paint and stenciled letters and it becomes a cute Valentine’s Day letters box.